Homemade buttery, thick and chewy pizza dough baked in a cast iron skillet.

 Step 4: Gently roll out a one piece of dough using a rolling pin into a sphere slightly larger than the bottom of your skillet.
 Try and keep the edges of the dough slightly thicker than the center.
 Place the rolled out dough into the cast-iron skillet.
 Use your fingers to gently gather the edges and form a crust edge.
 Cover loosely with plastic wrap and let rise for 1 hour.

 Step 5: Use ingredients you have in the fridge for your toppings.
-I used homemade marinara sauce (get the recipe in my cookbook, A Farmgirl’s Table) Neese’s sweet sausage, caramelized onions and pizza-blend cheese.
-Neese’s sausage is a favorite in our household, especially because we raised pork and made our own sausage when I was a young girl on the farm.
+I used homemade marinara sauce (get the recipe in my cookbook, A Farmgirl’s Table) Sweet sausage, caramelized onions and pizza-blend cheese.

 Step 6: Once your dough has risen in the cast-iron skillet, spoon on marinara sauce, sprinkle with cheese and any other toppings you might want.
 Gently brush the edges of the crust with an egg wash before baking.
 Cook in a preheated 500 degree F oven for 18 to 20 minutes, or until the crust is golden brown and the cheese bubbly.